kbastani/oreilly-building-microservices-training/day-1/part-4/README.md

 You'll be asked to enter your Pivotal network credentials, which you should have handy from earlier.
 After authenticating on the CLI, you may be presented with an EULA for the PCF Dev beta.
 Read and then agree, to start the VM download and installation of PCF Dev.

+After the installation completes, you'll see some epic ASCII art and directions for how to connect to Cloud Foundry using the CLI.
+To login, run the following command:

+    $ cf login -a https://api.local.pcfdev.io --skip-ssl-validation

+You'll be asked for a username and password.
+The answer is `admin` to both prompts.
+After you've signed in, you'll be asked to choose your org.
+Choose `pcfdev-org`.

 Congrats!
-You've just installed a cloud to your local machine.
+You've just installed the cloud to your local machine.

 #### Concourse CI